IF-CRITIC: Towards a Fine-Grained LLM Critic for Instruction-Following Evaluation: Introduction

 Leveraging the fine-grained evaluation results from \model as reward signals, we adapt DPO and Group Relative Policy Optimization (GRPO) \cite{shao2024deepseekmath} to improve the instruction-following ability of LLMs.
 Experiments demonstrate that \model brings substantially greater improvements over strong baselines with significantly less computational overhead, highlighting its effectiveness and practicability.
 Our contributions can be summarized as follows:

-\begin{itemize} \item We propose a novel framework for the development of instruction-following critics, including the checklist-guided critique generation paradigm, the multi-stage critique filtering mechanism for high-quality training data collection, and the constraint-level preference optimization method for model training. \item We introduce \model, the first instruction-following critic with 14B parameters, developed through our framework.
-Experiments show that \model achieves superior evaluation performance compared to strong LLM-as-a-Judge baselines, including Deepseek-R1 and o4-mini. \item We validate the potential of \model to provide scalable reward signals and improve the instruction-following abilities of LLMs using DPO and GRPO. \model can bring substantially greater improvements under lower computational overhead compared to strong baselines. \end{itemize}
+\begin{itemize} \item We propose a novel framework for the development of instruction-following critics, including the checklist-guided critique generation paradigm, the multi-stage critique filtering mechanism for high-quality training data collection, and the constraint-level preference optimization method for model training. \item We introduce \model, the first instruction-following critic developed through our framework.
+Experiments show that \model achieves superior evaluation performance compared to strong LLM-as-a-Judge baselines, including o4-mini and Gemini-3-Pro. \item We validate that \model can provide scalable reward signals to improve the instruction-following abilities of LLMs using DPO and GRPO. \model can bring substantially greater improvements under lower computational overhead compared to strong baselines. \end{itemize}